Version 2.01 – 1st January 2020

 6. Terms of payment

-The Buyer shall pay the invoice within one hundred and twenty (120) days after the last day of the month in which the invoice was issued by the Seller.
+The Buyer shall pay the invoice within ninety (90) days after issuing the invoice and delivery of the goods by the Seller.
 The credit granted by the Seller shall appear on the invoice sent.

 7. Conditional sale